DanAyres/wikijs/Logstash.md

 # logstash

+> We assume that logstash, elasticsearch and kibana are installed and configured for this tutorial.
+See [here](/elk_stack) for instructions on installing the elastic stack.
+{.is-warning}

+## Introduction
 [Logstash]([https://www.elastic.co/guide/en/logstash/current/introduction.html](https://www.elastic.co/guide/en/logstash/current/introduction.html)) is an open source data collection engine with real-time pipelining capabilities.
 From the diagram we can see that a logstash consists of three components or stages:

 - [Inputs](https://www.elastic.co/guide/en/logstash/current/input-plugins.html): a number of input plugins are available to parse logs and data from a variety of sources.
 Some are targted at specific data sources such as Amazon S3 and other will read input from files and TCP/Unix/Web sockets etc.